WWimaging/JointMErecon/README.md

 # Executiong
 To run this example, download all files to a local folder, then run the script Joint_meRecon.m using MATLAB \
 The code has been tested using MATLAB 2022a.
-It should be compatible with a recent version of matlab (i.e., after R2019).